openstack-archive/tripleo-incubator/notes.md

 instructions in this document create a bridge device ('br99') on your machine to emulate this with virtual machine 'bare metal' nodes.

+  NOTE: We recommend using an apt/HTTP proxy and setting the http_proxy
+        environment variable accordingly.

+  NOTE: Building images will be extremely slow on Ubuntu 12.04 (precise).
+This
+        is due to nbd-qemu lacking writeback caching.
+Using 12.10 will be significantly faster.

+  NOTE: The CPU architecture specified in several places must be consistent.
+        This document's examples use 32-bit arch for the reduced memory footprint.
+        If you are running on real hardware, or want to test with 64-bit arch, replace i386 => amd64 and i686 => x86_64 in all the commands below.
+        Also, you need to edit incubator/localrc and change BM_CPU_ARCH accordingly.

 Detailed instructions
 ---------------------